mcanam/liricle/README.md

 ### Registering Events

-Before loading lyrics, you should register event handlers to handle events such as when the lyrics are loaded and when the lyrics are synced.
+Before loading lyrics, you should register event handlers to handle events such as when the lyrics are loaded, when the lyrics are synced, and when there is an error loading the lyrics.
 This ensures that your application responds to these events correctly.

 **Example:**